fredhutchio/tfcb_2019/lectures/lecture09/redirection/README.md

 This appends the output of `date` to our file.

 Now it's your turn.
-Make a file that has the date, Darth Vader's head, and the directory tree of `lecture09`.
+Make a file that has the date, a picture of Darth Vader, and the directory tree of `lecture09`.
 You can use multiple commands to achieve this result.

 ---